MethodAtlas

 The is:

-This says the treatment has zero effect on every single unit.
+The sharp null says the treatment has zero effect on every single unit.
 Not on average — on every individual.
-This null hypothesis is stronger than the usual null of "no average effect," but it is what makes randomization inference work.
+The sharp null is stronger than the usual null of "no average effect," but it is what makes randomization inference work.

 Under this null, every person's observed outcome is the same regardless of whether they were treated or not.
 That invariance means we know what would have happened under any treatment assignment — because nothing would have changed.